 - Readers that have local reputations, they bring followers

-- A good mixture of readers include Tarot, Astrology, Mediums/Psychics, Angel Card, and Rune Readers for example.
+- Variety of readers include Tarot, Astrology, Mediums/Psychics, Angel Card, and Rune Readers

 - Many of the readers return to subsequent events for the Promoter

 - Readers do not pay a table fee, they pay a percentage of what they earn